DASHBOARDS / FINRA Fin-Crimes Investigation Dashboard

 What I'd do differently

 Start widget governance conversations with engineering earlier.
-The modular architecture worked well, but some widget interaction patterns particularly cross-widget data sharing and state persistence weren't fully defined until mid-build.
+The modular architecture worked well, but some widget interaction patterns, particularly cross-widget data sharing and state persistence, weren't fully defined until mid-build.
 A joint design-engineering session on widget communication contracts at the start of the project would have prevented the rework that came later.
 When the component architecture is this central to the product, the technical model and the design model need to be designed together from day one.